Norden Fund 2025 Info Session

 The Deborah J. Norden Fund, a program of The Architectural League of New York, was established in 1995 in memory of architect and arts administrator Deborah Norden.
 The competition awards travel grants to students and recent graduates committed to the study of architecture, architectural history, and urban studies.

 Interested in submitting a proposal to the 2025 Deborah J. Norden Fund travel grant?
-Join us for an online information session featuring two past Norden Fund grantees, who will present the research activities and report supported by the grant, as well as discuss subsequent work on those projects and the award’s impact on their trajectory.
-A moderated Q&A will follow the presentations, including time for audience questions.
+Watch this online information session featuring two past Norden Fund grantees who present the research activities supported by the grant, as well as discuss subsequent work on those projects and the award’s impact on their trajectory.

 In 2025, the Norden Fund will award a grant of up to $7,500 to one individual or team.
 Submissions are due by 11:59 p.m.
 ET on Monday, February 24, 2025.
 For application instructions and eligibility requirements, please see the 2025 Call for Proposals